Kua Ruins: Mosques of Kua

 The architectural aspects of mosque designs are crucial.
 There is typically a wall niche, called a mihrab, in a mosque showing the direction, or qiblah, because Muslims must face the Kaaba (in Mecca), the most sacred site in Islam, during prayer.
 It appears that the alignment of the mihrab changed from a more northwesterly orientation to a northeasterly direction, despite the fact that the chronology of the mosques at Kua is not as precise as one would want.
 This change resembles what Horton saw as the Friday Mosque in Shanga's qiblah line shifted position over time as it underwent several phases of reconstruction.
 The "growing knowledge of global topography as well as astronomical knowledge of direction finding" is what he credits for these changes.

 Mosques served as identity markers as well, and the spatiality of social interactions was greatly influenced by where they were situated in relation to the surrounding environment.
 For instance, there is only one mosque that is currently visible on the approach to the harbor at Kua, which is situated on a little elevation in the surrounding landscape.
 Arriving at the location, there are no other buildings visible, despite the fact that some other buildings nearby face out over the water.
 The mosques' prominence and closeness to the coast provided opportunities to create and support "religious communities" in a vibrant, international economic environment.

 Although there are no textual sources or archaeological evidence that show how Swahili merchants used Islamic rules of business and exchange, these rules undoubtedly influenced how market exchanges were conducted in coastal towns.
 This suggests that adherence to Islamic practice may have shaped the Swahili marketplace.
 Beginning in the eleventh century, an increasing social interaction with the sea had an impact on Swahili's social identity and contributed to build a developing cosmopolitanism.

 mosques' placement has changed with time, moving from a more central site in earlier periods to one that is more visible from the sea in later centuries.
-They suggest that this may have been a tactic used by the locals to communicate to their largely Muslim guests that they were a "Islamic settlement with a common code of practices."
+They suggest that this may have been a tactic used by the locals to communicate to their largely Muslim guests that they were an "Islamic settlement with a common code of practices."